 based on the method of assessment or assessment tool used, set benchmarks for assessment results that determine basic skills deficiency.

-Regardless of how basic skills deficiency is determined, documentation must be maintained in a hard case file and in TWIST Counselor Notes.
+If a formal assessment is used to assess basic skills deficiency, a Basic Skills Assessment form (found under the Assessments tab in WorkInTexas.com) must be completed to document the results of the assessment.
+However, if basic skills deficiency is determined through an informal assessment, such as an interview, the assessment must be documented in a case note.
+More information about documenting assessments in WorkInTexas.com can be found in TA Bulletin 292, Change 1, issued March 18, 2024, and titled “Assessments in WorkInTexas.com.”

 High-Poverty Area

 A youth living in a high-poverty area automatically meets the low-income criterion.
 A high-poverty area is a Census tract, a set of contiguous Census tracts, Native American Reservation, tribal land, or Native Alaskan Village or county that has a poverty rate of at least 25 percent, as set every five years using the US Census Bureau American Community Survey (ACS) 5-Year data.
-TWC provides Boards with the ACS High-Poverty Areas in Texas by County data on TWC’s web page under the heading.
-TWC will update the website when the US Census Bureau publishes a new ACS and will inform Boards about the changes through GovDelivery notices..
+TWC provides Boards with a list of ACS high-poverty areas in Texas by county on TWC’s WIOA Program web page under the Resource heading.
+The list is updated annually following the publication of new ACS data by the US Census Bureau.

-High-Poverty Areas in Texas by County:

-https://twc.texas.gov/files/partners/high-poverty-areas-texas-by-county-twc.xlsx

 Out-of-School Youth

 An OSY is an individual who: